Eurosceptic forces to gain in EU elections: poll

 ALDE will displace the European Conservatives and Reformist (ECR) Group, which will see its share decline from 75 to 51 seats, with the departure of Britain's pro-Brexit Conservatives.
 Poland's eurosceptic Law and Justice (PiS) Party also belongs to the ECR.

-The liberal group could even -- under this survey -- increase their size to 93 seats if they are joined, wither formally or in an alliance, by French President Emmanuel Macron's Republic on the Move (LREM) party.
+The liberal group could even -- according to the survey -- increase its representation to 93 seats if it is joined, whether formally or in an alliance, by French President Emmanuel Macron's Republic on the Move (LREM) party.

 LREM's expected gains will however come at the expense of established centrist parties, not Pen's National Rally (NR), which the poll average shows will strengthen its position and win 21 seats.